semaphoreci/docs/user-management-and-permissions_5c07ccc604286304a71d0252.md

 #### Owner organization settings permissions

-Owner can change the name of the organization.
-Note that this will not change the ID and unique URL of the organization.
+Owner can [change the name of the organization and its URL](https://docs.semaphoreci.com/article/106-user-management-and-permissions#changing-the-name-and-the-url-of-an-organization).
+Note that changing the name doesn't change the URL so these two actions have to be performed separately.

 ## Admin